Florida governors debate marred by trivial live TV squabble over fan

-MIAMI (Reuters) - Florida’s Republican Governor Rick Scott and his Democratic challenger Charlie Crist don’t agree on much, not even a podium cooling fan that delayed the start of the second televised debates between the two candidates on Wednesday evening.
+MIAMI, Oct 15 (Reuters) - Florida’s Republican Governor Rick Scott and his Democratic challenger Charlie Crist don’t agree on much, not even a podium cooling fan that delayed the start of the second televised debats between the two candidates on Wednesday evening.

 For all their policy differences in the battle for the nation’s largest swing state, the squabble over a small ground-level fan at Crist’s legs will likely be the most remembered moment of an otherwise forgettable debate.